return to World Statesmen.org >

 17 Jun 1785 - 30 Nov 1786 Bernardo Vicente Polinarde de (b.
 1746 - d.
 1786)

-Gálvez y Galardo, conde de Gálvez
+Gálvez y Gallardo, conde de Gálvez

-Dec 1786 - 8 May 1787 Eusebio Sánchez Pareja y Beleño
+30 Nov 1786 - 8 May 1787 Eusebio Sánchez Pareja y Beleño (b.
+1716 - d.
+1787)

-8 May 1787 - 18 Aug 1787 Alonso Núñez de Haro y Peralta (b.
+8 May 1787 - 18 Aug 1787 Alonso Núñez de Haro y Peralta, (b.
 1729 - d.
 1800)

 18 Aug 1787 - 17 Oct 1789 Manuel Antonio Flores Maldonado (b.
 1723 - d.
 1799)